rubyberlin/code-of-conduct/README.md

 -----------

     cd code-of-conduct
-    bundle exec middleman
+    bundle exec jekyll serve

-You can access the website at <http://localhost:4567/>.
+You can access the website at <http://127.0.0.1:4000/>.

 Deployment
 ----------

-Building the website:

-    cd code-of-conduct
-    bundle exec middleman build

-Deploying to github pages (needs push access to this repository):

-    cd code-of-conduct
-    bundle exec middleman deploy
+Deploying to GitHub Pages should happen automatically on merges to the `main` branch. 🤞